yuwen41200/parallel-programming/openmp2.md

 ## Test Results for openmp1.c ##

+On the workstations of NCTU CSCC, using up to 4 threads.

 Data Size: L

 | # | rev.   | Init Time (s) | Exec Time (s) | Speedup |